FPirazz/asmd23-public-04-adv-prg-patterns/README.md

 Axiom: Nil` tested that, considering both implementation of the sequences:
 * Firstly, that applying the mapping of a function on a sequence that is not empty, would properly apply the folding function on the sequence;
-* and secondly in the case of having empty sequences, the first element of the fold. // TODO: REVISION THIS
+* and secondly in the case of having empty sequences, the first element of the fold.

 * ***Concat*** Operation: